 Causes at the oval window:

 A patient with profound sensorineural deafness may have a false negative Rinne.
 With complete loss of innervation to that ear, the patient will not hear anything from the tuning fork on the mastoid or near the canal.
-The patient sound transmission through their skull to the other ear on the other side and they may not be able to identify in which ear they hear the sound.
+The sound transmits through their skull to the ear on the other side and they may not be able to identify in which ear they hear the sound.

 It seems that bone conduction is better than air conduction, but the ear is nonfunctional.

-Total unilateral sensorineural hearing loss.
-For example, if the left ear is completely dead, on testing, the bone conduction on the left, the sound waves travel to the good right ear, and the sounds are louder when the tuning fork is held next to the external auditory meatus on the side being tested (left).
+For example, if the left ear is completely dead, on testing the bone conduction on the left, the sound waves travel to the good right ear.
+But the sounds are not heard when the tuning fork is held next to the external auditory meatus on the side being tested (left).
 The patient, in this case, will state that bone conduction is louder than air conduction, giving a falsely negative Rinne test.

 Limitations of the Rinne test